jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 ```

 ### Implement Rationals as Value Objects
-The `Rational` implementation is a [value object](https://en.wikipedia.org/wiki/Value_object).
-Its field attributes are final and cannot be modified once set in its constructor.
-This includes reducing its numerator and demoninator into its most reduced form during its construction.
-It also handles improper and mixed fractions.
+`Rational` is a [value object](https://en.wikipedia.org/wiki/Value_object).
+It is immutable.
+Its field attributes are `final` and cannot be modified once set in its constructor.
+All fraction normalization, i.e., reduced form, improper fractions and mixed fractions, resides in the constructor. `Rational`s will always be constructed in normalized form and can never be modified subsequently.

-This means that in all other arithmetic operations, we don't need to worry about all of these forms.
+This means that in all other arithmetic operations, we don't need to worry about all of these normalization forms.
 We can create a `Rational` string with any integer numerator and denominator values that are created in fractional arithmetic, and `Rational` will do all of the normalization for us automatically.

 ## BinaryOp, SubtractOp and DivideOp Test and Implementation
 With `Rational` done, I can go just about anywhere.
 I’m going to start with `BinaryOp`.
 This expands the scope of the implementation to: